 Together, these characteristics promote what leadership experts refer to as a REACH Culture.

 While a number of factors contribute in shaping a REACH Culture, at least four characteristics are essential:

-In addition to the REACH characteristics, participants are surveyed regarding their outlook for the work of the organisation, including:
+In addition to the REACH characteristics, participants are surveyed regarding their outlook for the work of the organization, including:

-Through targeted training, development and coaching, any team or organisation can cultivate a REACH Culture.
+Through targeted training, development and coaching, any team or organization can cultivate a REACH Culture.

 Gaining Collaborate Advantage with REACH Culture

 Direct from the 2019 REACH learning event (HR GROW), Professor Doug Waldo, SPHR, SHRM-SCP, CFLDP, Discoverer of Reach Quotient explains how to gain the collaborative advantage with REACH Culture.

 REACH Culture is the first survey of its kind to integrate both style-based and skill-based elements of organizational engagement into a single platform.
 Uniquely positioned within the REACH Ecosystem, REACH Culture brings clarity to the topic of employee engagement by sharing a common language with REACH Profiles and REACH 360.
 Such integration promotes more consistent measurement and quicker results, while eliminating the noise of 'too many moving parts' in traditional surveys.
 Supported by such clarity, leaders can focus on measuring and growing RQ, while recognizing the performance gains that follow.